 In 2013, Patrick collaborated in a clinical trial investigating the Buteyko Method as a treatment for rhinosinusitis in asthma patients with the University of Limerick, Ireland.
 Results from a three-month follow-up with participants showed a 72% reduction of nasal symptoms including snoring, inability to get a satisfying breath, nasal congestion and more.
 An abstract of the trial was published in the April 2013 issue of the Journal Clinical Otolaryngology.

-Ciaran learnt and practised the Buteyko breathing method at an early age as a way of controlling his asthma and anxiety.
-Ciaran’s initial interest in the method came from observing his brother’s (Patrick Mckeown) progress in alleviating his symptoms.
+Ciaran McKeown learnt and practised the Buteyko breathing method at an early age as a way of controlling his asthma and anxiety.
+Ciaran’s initial interest in the method came from observing his brother’s (Patrick McKeown) progress in alleviating his symptoms.
 He recalls that at the start the exercises were tough but easily achievable.
-Impressed at the results, he worked with his brother to incorporate the Buteyko method in his practice for over 12 years.
+Impressed at the results, he worked with his brother to incorporate the Buteyko method in his practice for over 15 years.

-A trained teacher and psychotherapist member of the BABCP he considers a holistic approach as being essential to improving and maintaining good mental health and reducing stress.
+A registered counsellor and psychotherapist, he considers a holistic approach as being essential to improving our health and reducing stress.
 This view, along with his personal experiences make him able to relate to his students’ particular needs and work in collaboration in finding solutions that fit them.

 (1) Scientific American: Proper Breathing Brings Better Health

 (2) Cureus: The Influence of Breathing on the Central Nervous System